man4ish/omnibioai_workbench/README.md

 Additionally, a **Tutorials section** includes script-based example workflows and projects, helping users learn applied AI, ML, and bioinformatics techniques step by step, while exploring the power of autonomous, agent-driven genomic analysis.

+**OmniBioAI** supports execution of bioinformatics workflows using Nextflow, Snakemake, and WDL, enabling flexible, reproducible, and scalable pipeline orchestration.

 ---

 ## Architecture